Paul D. Etienne

-Paul Dennis Étienne (born June 15, 1959) is an American Catholic prelate who has served as archbishop of Seattle in Washington State since 2019.
-He previously served as bishop of Cheyenne in Wyoming from 2009 to 2016 and archbishop of Anchorage in Alaska from 2016 to 2019.
+Paul Dennis Étienne (born June 15, 1959) is an American Catholic prelate serving as Archbishop of Seattle since 2019.
+He previously served as Bishop of Cheyenne from 2009 to 2016 and Archbishop of Anchorage from 2016 to 2019.

 Early life and education

-Paul Etienne was born June 15, 1959, in Tell City, Indiana, the second son of Paul and Kay Étienne.
+Etienne was born on June 15, 1959, in Tell City, Indiana, the second son of Paul and Kay Étienne.
 One of his uncles is a diocesan priest and an aunt is a Benedictine nun.
 Etienne has a sister (Nicolette) who is a Benedictine nun at Our Lady of Grace Monastery in Beech Grove, Indiana; two brothers, (Zachary and Bernard) are diocesan priests in the Diocese of Evansville.

-In 1983, Paul Etienne entered Bellarmine University in Louisville, Kentucky, but transferred in 1984 to University of St. Thomas in St. Paul, Minnesota.
+In 1983, Etienne entered Bellarmine University in Louisville, Kentucky, but transferred in 1984 to University of St. Thomas in St. Paul, Minnesota.
 He obtained a Bachelor of Business Administration degree from St. Thomas in 1986.
 After his graduation, Etienne worked for a year for the United States Conference of Catholic Bishops (USCCB) as an assistant coordinator for papal visits.

 In 1988, Etienne travelled to Rome to attend the Pontifical North American College.
 He obtained at Bachelor of Sacred Theology degree from the Pontifical Gregorian University in 1992.